turcuciprian/easy-countdown-timer/readme.txt

 A very easy to use and intuitive countdown timer for WordPress.
 You select a Ending date, and you can choose a color and a font size and the numbers of days left will automatically be generated.
 Everything done with a click interface, easy as pie.
 Check out your admin panel menu at the bottom
 (search for Easy Countdown Timer) to get to the interface.
 You also have the option to set the timezone for the end date date to be relative to.
+You have a live preview to see the exact end date, you can choose hours and minutes to the exact date, you can choose a timezone to that date

 Requires PHP